 Do you have updated and accessible information/list of current medications and key medical information that someone may need to know, etc.?

-PLEASE NOTE: SCs are required to report incidents related to the COVID-19 virus as per the following guidelines:
+PLEASE NOTE: SCs are required to report incidents in EIM related to the COVID-19 virus as per the following guidelines:

 An individual was administered a COVID-19 virus test (awaiting results).

 An individual was administered a COVID-19 virus test that indicated a positive result.